rhythm55/vanilla-javascript/README.md

     Derived data types or reference data types i.e we refer to an address in memory Object, Array, Function, Date, Regx
     ![js-datatype](https://github.com/rhythm55/vanilla-javascript/assets/36883992/fb65304c-7f10-4f55-88c2-e77f92e148c0)

+### Variables in JS

+    ####What are variables
+        variables are data containers that stores a data we have two ways of declaring variables using let and const

+        #####let
+            it can be re intialized
+            does not needs to be initialized at the time of the declaration used when variable value will be changed in program lifecycle
+        #####const
+            it cannot be re intialized
+            needs to be initialized at the time of the declaration used when variable value will remian same in program lifecycle

+    #####Shadowed Variable
+        if we declare two variables in different scopes - local and global its allowed in JS.
+Not allowed in same scope.
+        Reason - variable declared in global will be available in global scope. the one created in local scope will have different declaration then global scope. for ex:

+                    let userName;

+                    function nameChange(){
+                       let userName = "rhythm thakur";
+                       console.log(userName);
+                    }
+                    userName = "rhythm";
+                    nameChange(); // output will be rhythm thakur - here local scope was considered for userName - also known as Shadowed variable console.log(userName); // output will be rhythm